dbrans/scope/documentation/index.md

 ### NPM

-1. If you haven't already, [Install npm](http://howtonode.org/introduction-to-npm).
+1. If you haven't already, [install npm](http://howtonode.org/introduction-to-npm).
 2. `npm install -g scope`
 (Leave off the -g if you don't wish to install globally.)